-Through the campus’ other historic buildings, one will become acquainted with the families and trades that were commonplace in old Dorchester.
-The Goldsborough Stable dates from 1790 and introduces the skills and trades that were found on larger farms- blacksmithing, wheelwrights, saddle makers and more.
-The Meredith House, circa 1760, presents some of the families through artifacts, portraits and documents giving a full interpretation of the people that formed the county.
-A substantial Civil War Exhibit- Dorchester Divided, examines this conflict within the borders of Dorchester County.
+Through the campus’ other historic buildings, you will become acquainted with the families and trades that were commonplace in old Dorchester.
+The Goldsborough Stable dates from 1790 and introduces the skills and trades that were found on larger farms, including blacksmithing, wheelwrights, saddle makers and more.
+The Meredith House, circa 1760, presents some Dorchester’s prominent families through artifacts, portraits and documents giving a full interpretation of the people who formed the county.
+A substantial Civil War Exhibit, “Dorchester Divided,” examines this conflict within the borders of Dorchester County.

-Spocott Windmill and site – Travel toward the Neck District and visit this important site to see the restored windmill, schoolhouse and miller’s cottage.
+- Spocott Windmill and site – Travel toward the Neck District and visit this important site to see the restored windmill, schoolhouse and miller’s cottage.

-Stanley Institute – Built about 1865, this early African American school retains much of its original décor.
+- Stanley Institute – Built about 1865, this early African American school retains much of its original décor.
 It served as both a school and a church until another church was built.

 Do check with the sites in advance for their hours.
 For information on these and other tours, contact Heritage Museums and Gardens of Dorchester, 410-228-7953, firstname.lastname@example.org or dorchesterhistory.com.
 Heritage Museums and Gardens of Dorchester is the home of the Dorchester County Historical Society.